AI-for-Health-Data/FairMultimodal/FinalCode/README.md

 2. **Run Predictions:**
    - For structured data, review the results in `BEHRT.ipynb`.
-   - For unstructured data, run the script `biobert.py` and check the output in `niobert.lof`.
+   - For unstructured data, run the script `BioclinicalBert.py` and check the output in `unstruct.log`.

 3. **Multimodal Prediction:**
-   - Execute `Run2.py` to run the multimodal prediction.
+   - Execute `Multimodal.py` to run the multimodal prediction.
    - Check the output in `Runresult.log`.